Cite this answer

 Mechanism of action

 Vilon interacts directly with DNA by binding to the GCGC sequence in curved nucleosomal DNA and the TCGA sequence in B-form double-stranded DNA, positioning itself in the minor groove of the DNA helix.
 This epigenetic interaction modulates gene transcription in thymocytes, T-lymphocytes, and supporting immune cells without covalently altering the DNA sequence.
 In aged immune tissue, Vilon reduces apoptosis in T-helper cells rather than driving proliferation, restoring immune competence through a preservation mechanism.
-It significantly reduces TNF-α production (by up to 6-fold) and IL-6 release (up to 2.5-fold) in LPS-stimulated peripheral blood mononuclear cells, suggesting broad anti-inflammatory and immunoregulatory effects.
+In vitro studies show it reduces TNF-α production (by up to 6-fold) and IL-6 release (up to 2.5-fold) in LPS-stimulated peripheral blood mononuclear cells, suggesting broad anti-inflammatory and immunoregulatory effects.
 Vilon was originally derived from analysis of thymalin, a thymic polypeptide complex.

 |---|---|---|---|---|